kiriri/comfy-code/README.md

 ## Scope/Future of the project
 This is a side project.
 Pull requests that improve existing features will be merged.
 Bugs will be fixed, feature requests will likely be ignored.

-The only planned feature at the moment is websocket integration in the ComfyInterface (for loading bars in the console).

-Other than that I view the project as feature complete.
+I view the project in its current form as feature complete.